continuouscoordination/principles/en/introduction.md

 # Principles to cultivate a source of truth for digital teams

-**_Continuous Coordination_ is the practice of using open, structured communication loops, alongside a set of proven collaboration principles, to give everyone in a digital product or service organization precisely the shared context they need, when they need it, to get productive, aligned, and engaged.**
+**_Continuous Coordination_ is the practice of using open, structured communication loops, alongside a set of proven collaboration principles, to give everyone in a digital product or service organization precisely the shared context they need, when they need it, to stay productive, aligned, and engaged.**

 <svg viewBox="0 0 1600 750" fill="none" xmlns="http://www.w3.org/2000/svg">
   <title>Continuous Coordination Visualized</title>